OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 Enumerate Attacks posed by the most dangerous attacker in designated areas of the logical and physical maps of the target of evaluation.

-Assume the attacker has a zero-day because he does.
+Assume the attacker has a zero-day because they do.
 In this methodology, we assume compromise; because a zero-day will exist or already does exist (even if we don't know about it).
 This is about what can be done by skilled attackers, with much more time, money, motive and opportunity that we have.

 Use risk management methodology to determine the risk behind the threat